Marianna Fontanella: Beatification

 The beatification process commenced in 1722 under Pope Innocent XIII and she was titled as a Servant of God.
 Her life of heroic virtue was recognized on 5 May 1778 which enabled for Pope Pius VI to confer the title of Venerable upon her.

-The cause caused greater traction when Vittorio Emmanuele II requested that Pope Pius IX celebrate her beatification.
+The cause gained greater traction when Vittorio Emmanuele II requested that Pope Pius IX celebrate her beatification.
 The pontiff approved her beatification on 14 May 1865.

 Her body lies under the altar in the Discalced Carmelite Monastery of Saint Joseph in Moncalieri.